Osnabrück University: Location

 Most faculty buildings are scattered in close vicinity of the castle.
-Sport stadium and gymnasium are a bit farther away; the mathematical and natural-scientific faculties as well as the botanical garden are located in the western part of the city in the borough "Westerberg" (the "Western Mountain", which is rather a hill than a mountain).
+The sport stadium and gymnasium are a bit farther away.
+The mathematical and natural-scientific faculties as well as the botanical garden are located in the western part of the city in the borough of Westerberg.
 The campus at Westerberg is in parts shared with the neighbouring University of Applied Sciences.
-The distance between castle and the Westerberg campus is about 1.2 miles.
+The distance between castle and the Westerberg campus is about 2.3 km.

 Departments and Institutes

 Osnabrück University consists of ten schools (Fachbereiche) and four interdisciplinary institutes.
 Schools are split up into subjects or institutes or both.

 The Schools and interdisciplinary institutes are: